Last Updated on September 16, 2023 by Liza Hawkins

 I first made this baked hot ham and cheese sandwich casserole in 2008, years after a coworker described a version she grew up with.
 She seemed astonished I’d never tried a bite, let alone heard of it.
 After trying my hand at baking a tray, and eating many of them, I can see why!

-I’m not sure what took me so long, except that — until I tried it — it was hard to fathom how a casserole made with rolls, cheese and ham could be that good.
-But, ooohhhh … is IT good!
+I’m not sure what took me so long to make the casserole, except that it’s hard to fathom how something just made with rolls, cheese, and ham could be that good.

-I appreciate that this hot ham and cheese sandwich casserole can be thrown together quickly, left to sit overnight so the flavors can all dance around together, and then all that’s left do is pop it in the oven the day you plan to devour it.
+One of the things I appreciate most about this hot ham and cheese sandwich casserole is that it can be quickly thrown together, left to sit overnight so the flavors can all dance around together, and then all that’s left do is pop it in the oven day-of.

 AND, if that wasn’t easy enough, this dish is great served hot, but it’s also terrific at room temp, which means you don’t need to worry about keeping it warm if it’s meant to be a to-go potluck dish!